Blog

 How Do You Know if Probiotics Are Working?

-You've likely heard about the benefits of healthy gut flora, but you may not know when to take probiotics or what to expect after taking them.
+You've likely heard about the benefits of healthy gut bacteria, but you may not know when to take probiotics or what to expect after taking them.
 How do you know which probiotic is best for you?
 What happens to your body when you start taking probiotics?
 What are the signs probiotics are working, and are there any signals that say you should stop taking them?
-Here’s what the science says.
+Here are some things to keep in mind when considering these questions:

 Probiotic-rich foods and supplements introduce friendly bacteria into the gut, which helps maintain a healthy gut microbiome, lining, and barrier, while also aiding digestion.
 However, there are many strains of probiotics, and each one has a different effect.